Storm Eunice – see which parts of Mid Sussex are still without power and when it will come back on

 Haywards Heath

-There is currently a power cut in the Church Road area of Haywards Heath.
+There is currently an unplanned power cut in the Sandrocks area of Haywards Heath.

 UK Power Networks has apologised for the inconvenience and said engineers are working hard to fix the issue as soon as possible.

-“We’re investigating a high voltage overhead electricity line fault, which has caused a power cut in the local area,” said a spokesperson.
+“We were investigating a high voltage overhead electricity line fault which caused a power cut in the local area,” said a spokesperson.

-There is currently a power cut affecting postcodes RH17 6 and engineers are working to fix the issue.
+A power cut is affecting postcodes RH17 5 and RH17 7 and engineers are working to fix the issue.

-“We’re investigating a high voltage overhead electricity line fault, which has caused a power cut in the local area,” said UK Power Networks, adding that 76 customers are affected.

-The estimated time for power to be restored is between 3.30pm and 4.30pm on Tuesday (February 22).

 Burgess Hill

-UK Power Networks said this was caused by a fault on a piece of electrical equipment that controls the power to people’s homes.
+UK Power Networks said this was caused by an overhead electricity line fault.

 Hurstpierpoint

-Trumpkins in Hurstpierpoint is experiencing a power cut because of a fault in a high voltage overhead electricity line.
+Hurstpierpoint is being affected by a power cut because of a fault occurring on an underground electricity cable on the high voltage network.

 You can find out more and keep up-to-date at www.ukpowernetworks.co.uk.